nisembedded/education/README.md

 ## Desired qualifications
  - [ ] 5+ years of experience in software development in C/C++ and Python
+ - [ ] Experience with Eugen, NumPy and other math libraries
  - [ ] 5+ years of experience developing robotic systems or relevant software/hardware systems
  - [ ] Proficient understanding of the building blocks comprising a robotics software stack such as state estimation, localization and mapping, navigation, motion planning, control, and simulation
  - [ ] Proficient understanding of electronics/pcb design